-The initial consultation with Dr. Steinbrech, the plastic surgeon who will be performing the procedure, will involve an intake during which you can ask questions and vice versa.
+During your initial consultation with Dr. Steinbrech, the plastic surgeon who will be performing the procedure, you can ask questions and vice versa.
 Be prepared when you arrive with any questions about his credentials, about the procedure and about what to expect during and after the surgery.
 Dr. Steinbrech will conduct an initial exam and then he will be better able to answer questions about what you can expect from the procedure.
 The doctor will be able to show you photographs of before and after to give you a better idea of what to expect.
-When you arrive prepared with questions and information, this will insure Dr. Steinbrech that you have thought well about the change and are not only informed, but prepared.
+When you arrive prepared with questions and information, this will ensure Dr. Steinbrech that you have thought well about the change and are not only informed, but prepared.

 Because removal of glandular tissue from the breasts involves the glands of the breast, Dr. Steinbrech is meticulous about the details of the surgery.
 The typical reduction surgery will last between two and five hours.
 There are many techniques for performing this surgery, but the most common one involves an incision that encircles the areola of the breast, extends below the breast and then horizontally along the crease beneath the patient’s breast.